-Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Plant Traits & Offspring What will a baby plant look like when it grows up?
+Topic & Guiding Question Student Objectives Indiana Academic Science Standards (2023) Lesson 1 New!
+Here Plant Traits & Offspring What will a baby plant look like when it grows up?
 Students observe seedlings and adult plants and use their observations to identify the pattern that young plants are similar to their parent plants.
-3.1.1.C.
+1-LS3-1.
 Make observations to construct an evidence-based account that young plants and animals are like, but not exactly like, their parents.
 Lesson 2 Plant Survival & Engineering Why don't trees blow down in the wind?
 Students learn how plants respond to light.
 They conduct an investigation to compare how the parts of a plant respond to light.
-3.1.1.A.
+T-LS1-1.
 Use materials to design a solution to a human problem by mimicking how plants and/or animals use their external parts to help them survive, grow, and meet their needs.
+K-2-ETS1-2 Develop a simple sketch, drawing, or physical model to illustrate how the shape of an object helps it function as needed to solve a given problem.
+K-2-ETS1-3 Analyze data from tests of two objects designed to solve the same problem to compare the strengths and weaknesses of how each performs.
 Lesson 3 Plant Movement & Survival Read-Along What do sunflowers do when you're not looking?
 Students learn how plants respond to light.
 They conduct an investigation to compare how the parts of a plant respond to light.
-3.1.1.A.
+ESSENTIAL 1-LS1-1.
 Use materials to design a solution to a human problem by mimicking how plants and/or animals use their external parts to help them survive, grow, and meet their needs.